 Technically a Home Rule Municipality, Brighton sits just 22 miles to the northeast of Denver in Adams County and is home to over 36,000.
 The town's roots date back to 1865, when an irrigation ditch was created.
 Now, it features great recreation, views of the Rocky Mountains, and a friendly atmosphere.
 These wonderful qualities are becoming known in the Denver metropolitan area, and that's a big reason why the population in Brighton has been steadily increasing for years.
 It's simply a great town in which to reside.

-Check out Brighton, CO homes for sale that may include: rent to own, foreclosure, HUD, for sale by owner and more
+Check out 300 Brighton, CO rent to own homes for sale, which may include auction properties, for sale by owner, and more.

 Benefit from a booming real estate market!
 Regardless of whether you plan to rent to own or purchase immediately, now is a great time to consider owning property in Brighton.
 Real estate value has jumped over 15% in the past year, and prices are expected to continue to increase for years to come.
 Subdivisions and neighborhoods like Brighton Crossing, The Preserve, and Riverside are worth a look, whether or not you plan to buy right away.